 The certification percentage for the specific product group is calculated from the material included in that specific product group.
-As a result, the Certified Organization applying this method must know the percentage of certified content before any product from that product group is sold or transferred.
+As a result, the organization applying this method must know the percentage of certified content before any product from that product group is sold or transferred.

-Rolling Percentage
+Rolling Average Percentage

-The rolling percentage is obtained by using the quantity of raw material procured in the specified previous period.
-As a maximum, the rolling percentage can be applied over the last 12 months.
+The rolling average percentage is obtained by using the quantity of raw material procured in the specified previous period.
+As a maximum, the rolling average can be applied over the last 12 months.

-Example of a Three-Month Rolling Percentage
+Example of a Three-Month Rolling Average